WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/contractions.md

 ## Double contractions

-Avoid double contractions.
+Avoid using double contractions.
 Double contractions contain two contractions as opposed to one.

 Examples:
 - *wouldn't've - would not have*.